usnistgov/metaschema/test-suite/README.md

 ### `oscal`

-Copies of OSCAL metaschemas for testing (not normative).
+Copies of OSCAL Metaschema modules for testing (not normative).